EFSCOIN/EFS/README.md

 3. Edit the `recovery.cmdline` file in the root NOOBS directory and append `silentinstall` to the arguments list.

-When you now boot your Pi using an SD card containing the modified version of NOOBS that you just created, it will automatically install the OS you chose and boot into it after the installation has finished.
+When you now boot your Efs using an SD card containing the modified version of NOOBS that you just created, it will automatically install the OS you chose and boot into it after the installation has finished.

 ### Preconfiguring a WiFi network